 Are business loans between family members a good idea?

-For many business owners, 2020 has been an arduous year, involving shutdowns, layoffs, and significant lost profits.
+For many business owners, the last few years have been arduous, involving shutdowns, layoffs, and significant lost profits.
 Although loans have been made available through government lending initiatives, your business or that of a family member may not qualify for them.
 Or perhaps you did receive a loan, but it wasn’t enough.

 At this point, you may be eyeing family members as a source of capital.
 But family loans must be handled with care.
 If they aren’t structured properly, you could invite IRS scrutiny and harm the company’s ability to access capital in the future.
 Be sure to discuss the following issues with your professional advisors.